D.C. appeals court hands favorable ruling to EWA fintech EarnIn

 Processing Content

 D.C.
 Attorney General Brian Schwalb first sued EarnIn in 2024, alleging the EWA provider of deceptively marketing and offering illegal high interest loans.
 In D.C., interest rates are capped at 24% per year.
-The superior court in D.C. dismissed that case in May 2025, holding that lawmakers, not the courts or regulators' enforcement actions, should decide on EWA's credit classification.
-The district's appellate court upheld that ruling late last month.
+The superior court in D.C. dismissed a portion of that case in May 2025, holding that lawmakers, not the courts or regulators' enforcement actions, should decide on EWA's credit classification.
+The district's financial regulator, Department of Investment and Securities Bureau, is in the process of reviewing EWA to decide whether it should be considered a loan.

 "This decision encourages the legislative and regulatory process, which is better suited for this novel area, instead of rough litigation," Racine said.